 As a result, the H3 category will be removed entirely.

 This will simplify Tow Tractor & Trailer training and make category requirements more straightforward for candidates.
+It is essential that experienced instructors deliver this training, especially with the updated categories, to ensure high standards and effective learning.

 After much deliberation, the Crown Wave will now have its own dedicated category, known as SP1.